Lega Dilettanti

 Background

-Lega Nazionale Dilettanti (Lega Dilettanti) is the Italian Football Federation (FIGC) division responsible for all amateur and semi-professional football below the professional leagues.
-It oversees Serie D — the fourth tier and highest amateur level — as well as regional leagues down to Sunday amateur football, representing hundreds of thousands of affiliated clubs and millions of players.
-As a FIGC constituent body, it holds a proportional voting block in FIGC elections.
+Lega Nazionale Dilettanti (Lega Dilettanti) is the division of the Italian Football Federation (FIGC) responsible for all amateur and semi-professional football below the professional leagues.
+It oversees Serie D — the fourth tier and highest amateur level — as well as regional leagues down to Sunday amateur football, representing hundreds of thousands of affiliated clubs and millions of registered players across Italy.
+As a FIGC constituent body, it holds a proportional voting bloc in FIGC presidential elections, assessed at approximately 34% of assembly votes.